asntech/biasaway/docs/modules.rst

 bitbucket.

-The tool provides users with six approaches to generate synthetic or genomic background sequences matching mono- and dinucleotide composition of user-provided foreground sequences:
+The tool provides users with six approaches to generate synthetic or genomic background sequences matching mono- and k-mer composition of user-provided foreground sequences:

 .. note:: BiasAway also comes with a Web App available at http://biasaway.uio.no.